ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 In this workflow, users are expected to define core functionalities as APIs in the proto file and then host them as a gRPC service.

-### Session Reservation
+### Session Reservation & Registration

-The existing session management service of the measurement plugin will be used to handle reservation and unreservation of arbitrary sessions.
+In this proposed workflow, the existing APIs such as reserves session, unreserve session, register session, unregister session and reserve all registered sessions of session management service will be used for arbitrary session reservation and registration.

-#### Reserve Session

-The existing **reserve session API** of the session management service can be used.

 #### Advantages